basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 - **FasterWhisper** via [`faster-whisper-server`](https://github.com/guillaumekln/faster-whisper) for transcription.
 - **Ollama** for local text cleanup/rephrasing before sending prompts to the coding agent.

-It’s not the fastest—FasterWhisper on my box is slower than Apple’s on‑device dictation—but the accuracy makes it a clear win for me when coding from the phone.
+FasterWhisper on my box is slower than Apple’s on‑device dictation.
+The accuracy makes it a clear win for me when coding from the phone.

 For deep coding refactors, though, I still hand context to `gpt-5-codex-high` through Code's proprietary back end—open models continue to trail frontier systems here, so I happily mix the two.